ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.

-While the algorithm is recursive, it is initiated with these parameters: the root node in the implicit binary search tree, the timestamp 0, and the timestamp of the rightmost log entry.
+While the algorithm is recursive, it is initially called with these parameters: the root node in the implicit binary search tree, the timestamp 0, and the timestamp of the rightmost log entry.
 Note that step 2 is specifically "less than" and not "less than or equal to"; this ensures correct behavior when the RMW is zero.